needle-mirror/com.unity.addressables/Documentation~/RemoteContentDistribution.md

 See [AssetBundle compression] for additional information about AssetBundle caching.
 The Addressables system sets the cache-related parameters of the [UnityWebRequests] it uses to download Addressable bundles based on the group settings.

+Note that there are some limitations for WebGL AssetBundles.
+For more information, see [Building and running a WebGL project].

 ## Pre-downloading remote content

 In situations where you want to pre-download content so that it is cached on disk and faster to access when the application needs it, you can use the [Addressables.DownloadDependenciesAsync]  method.
 This method downloads an Addressable entity and any dependencies as a background task.